nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Service Administrator](#xroad-service-administrator)

-A disabled service description is displayed in the services’ table in red with a "Disabled" note.
+A disabled service description is displayed in the services’ list with a disabled switch icon on the same row.

 Services described by a disabled service description cannot be accessed by the service clients – if an attempt is made to access the service, an error message is returned, containing the information entered by the security server's administrator when the service description was disabled.

 If a service description is enabled, the services described there become accessible to users.
 Therefore it is necessary to ensure that before enabling the service description, the parameters of all its services are correctly configured (see [6.6](#66-changing-the-parameters-of-a-service)).

-To **enable** a service description, follow these steps.
+To **enable** or **disable** a service description, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Select a disabled service description from the table and click **Enable**.
+2. Click the switch icon on the same row with service WSDL or REST service you wish to enable

 To **disable** a service description, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. To enable a service description, select an enabled service description from the table and click **Disable**.
+2. Click the switch icon on the same row with service WSDL or REST service you wish to disable

 3. In the window that opens, enter an error message, which is shown to clients who try to access any of the services in the service description, and click **OK**.